Distance matrix: Clustering Documents

 The implementation of hierarchical clustering with distance-based metrics to organize and group similar documents together will require the need and utilization of a distance matrix.
 The distance matrix will represent the degree of association that a document has with another document that will be used to create clusters of closely associated documents that will be utilized in retrieval methods of relevant documents for a user's query.

-ISOMAP
+Isomap

 Isomap incorporates distance matrices to utilize geodesic distances to able to compute lower-dimensional embeddings.
-This helps address a collection of documents that reside within a massive number of dimensions and be able perform document clustering.
+This helps to address a collection of documents that reside within a massive number of dimensions and empowers to perform document clustering.

 Neighborhood Retrieval Visualizer (NeRV)

 An algorithm used for both unsupervised and supervised visualization that uses distance matrices to find similar data based on the similarities shown on a display/screen.

 The distance matrix needed for Unsupervised NeRV can be computed through fixed input pairwise distances.

 The distance matrix needed for Supervised NeRV requires formulating a supervised distance metric to be able to compute the distance of the input in a supervised manner.